Theofilos-Chamalis/chat-platform-backend/README.md

   - Security-focused HTTP headers using Helmet.
 - **Payload compression**: For improved performance.
 - **Structured Logging**: Comprehensive logging for requests, responses, errors, and debugging.
+- **Future Enhancements**:
+  - Switch to a more secure encryption algorithm for messages
+  - Switch to Fastify for better performance
+  - Add a cache layer to improve performance
+  - Better error handling and logging (use OpenTelemetry and Sentry or similar)
+  - Configure compression for different payload sizes
+  - Add docker file for cross platform deployment
+  - Implement tests using Jest and Supertest
+  - Implement more features (e.g. password reset)

 ## Technology Stack